jakob-bebop/trnsd/how-does-tr-async-work.md

 ```

 Now `reduce` returns the last return value from the function, so
-in this case it'll return a promise:
+in this case it'll return a Promise:

 ```es6
 numbers.reduce(